SAC Reviews Research Grant Applications

 The Scientific Advisory Committee volunteer their time to review all funding requests that CANFAR receives.
 As Dr. Read explained, “With limited resources, it is imperative that only the most promising research projects are funded.
 In order for the committee to remain effective, these dedicated volunteers not only give their time and expertise to CANFAR, but must keep up-to-date on current HIV research, remain impartial, and be incredibly knowledgeable on the infection and its consequences.”

 In this funding cycle, 37 applications were received.
-Broad in their scope, the applications covered aspects of HIV prevention, treatment, and a cure, all of which are critical to eliminating the virus.
+Broad in their scope, the grant applications covered aspects of HIV prevention, treatment, and a cure, all of which are critical to eliminating the virus.
 CANFAR extends many thanks to Davies Ward Phillips & Vineberg LLP for generously providing the space used for this meeting.

 CANFAR will announce the successful grant recipients in August 2016.